Platzi-Master-C9/knowledge-base/RFCs/0000-template.md

 - RFC PR: (leave this empty)

 # Summary

-Brief explanation of the feature.

-# Basic example
+Sumary

-If the proposal involves a new or changed API, include a basic code example.
+# basic code example.
 Omit this section if it's not applicable.

 # Motivation